 Scammers attack vulnerable victims anytime and anywhere they find opportunity, even on dating apps like Tinder and Bumble.
 Scams conducted on these platforms are often referred to as “romance scams.”
 Often these scams are strictly online and long-distance.
 The scammer tries to win over the trust and affection of the victim.
 They’ll have a very convincing story or too-good-to-be-true opportunity enticing the victim to send money or cryptocurrency and disappearing when it’s time for you to withdraw your funds.
 Some even just pose as a person with whom you might bond over a common interest, background, or ethnicity.
 Some may have a money laundering scheme using cryptocurrency they’ll pull you into.
 Listen to your intuition.
 If it sounds too good to be true, you’ve never met the person, can’t verify they don’t live in the U.S., and you can’t verify what they’re telling you through a reliable source, proceed with extreme caution or not at all.

 Fortunately, users aren’t completely defenseless against cryptocurrency scams.
-Here are some suggestions on how to avoid becoming the victim of fraud:

 Use Multi-Factor Authentication in Your Accounts